JupiterOne/graph-panoptica/docs/jupiterone.md

-# Panoptica Integration with JupiterOne
+# Cisco Panoptica Integration with JupiterOne

-## Panoptica + JupiterOne Integration Benefits
+## Cisco Panoptica + JupiterOne Integration Benefits

-- Visualize Panoptica account, clusters, containers, images, risks, users, and vulnerabilities in the JupiterOne graph.
+- Visualize your Cisco Panoptica account, clusters, containers, images, risks, users, and vulnerabilities in the JupiterOne graph.
-- Map Panoptica users to employees in your JupiterOne account.
+- Map Cicso Panoptica users to employees in your JupiterOne account.
-- Monitor changes to Panoptica users using JupiterOne alerts.
+- Monitor changes to Cisco Panoptica users using JupiterOne alerts.

 ## How it Works